OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

-# Visual studio Templare for DNN 7.x, 8.x, 9.x.
+# Visual studio Template for DNN 7.x, 8.x, 9.x.
 This is a complete template DNN module .ascx for DNN 7.x useful for legacy DNN.

 If you need SPA module inside DNN 9.x -> [coming soon]

 # Description